Frequently Asked Questions

 To set them up for success before they've practiced unwanted behaviours and to make the most of their critical phase for socialisation (up to 16 weeks old) while they haven’t yet finished their vaccinations.

 When is the best time to start?

 8-12 weeks.
 Cut-off age is generally 16 weeks.
+Please contact Maddy if your puppy is 16 weeks or older.
 This is to make the most of the critical phase for socialisation and ensure puppies are in similar stages of development.

 Does my puppy need to be fully vaccinated?

 No, just 1 vaccination.
 It is a very low risk environment.
-The space is indoors with veterinary grade disinfectant used prior to your arrival.
+The space is indoors and hygienically cleaned using veterinary grade disinfectant.

 What happens if I can’t make it to a class?

 I can’t guarantee a makeup class will be available, however, I will do my best to fit you in.
 The session’s training notes will be available through the online Puppy School Member Portal.